How to stay safe in North Macedonia while living and working there and what UK benefits you're entitled to.

 You can find out more about how to plan for your healthcare if you are going to live abroad on a permanent basis on the NHS website.

 If you are a resident in employment you are entitled to the same health benefits as a citizen of the Republic of North Macedonia.
-More detailed information can be found on the website of the Health Insurance Fund of North Macedonia.
+More detailed information can be found on the Health Insurance Fund of North Macedonia website.

 There is a reciprocal healthcare agreement between the UK and North Macedonia which entitles visiting British nationals to free medical treatment in genuine emergencies.
 You will need to present a British passport, evidence of residence and medical insurance in the UK and evidence of registration with the local police.